fortellerq/notes/proxmox.md

 options kvm ignore_msrs=Y report_ignored_msrs=0
 ```

-Another thing we should do is setting up our BIOS so that the IGPU is used to boot the computer and run Proxmox.
+Another thing we should do is set up our BIOS so that the IGPU is used to boot the computer and run Proxmox.
 That way all of our discreet GPUs will be able to see the VM's boot sequence and we won't get the above issue.
 Otherwise, we may get a black screen until the OS inside the VM loads the graphics driver.

 Apparently, if the GPU is used to boot Proxmox, its vbios is touched somehow which prevents the card from showing VM boot screen.

 #### Time machine
 The above configuration even though allows GPU Passthrough to function on this machine, I could not get the GPU to output the boot sequence if the VM uses UEFI.
 If the VM uses SeaBIOS, the HD 6450 can output the boot sequence.
-The Geforce FX 5500 on the other hand will not output boot sequence for either types.
-However, I know the pass through works because I could get Windows 11 to output an image on the FX 5500 when the drivers load.
+The Geforce FX 5500 on the other hand will not output boot sequence for either type.
+However, I know the pass-through works because I could get Windows 11 to output an image on the FX 5500 when the drivers load.

 Note that apparently, we shouldn't use Intel iGPU for booting Proxmox, because there is an issue with Intel iGPU that causes legacy GPUs to not work properly in Proxmox?
 This seems to make no difference in my setup.